KURVFORM/Kurvform/README.md

 # Kurvform | Digital + Architectural Technology

-I'm a digital specialist tinkering with BIM, Automation and Digital Information for Architecture and the Built Environment... :bulb::building_construction::earth_africa:
+I'm a digital specialist tinkering with BIM, Automation and data for Architecture and the Built Environment... :bulb::building_construction::earth_africa: